BabylonJS/Documentation/content/start/chap6/onoff.md

+---
+title: Getting Started - Chapter 6 - The Switch On Event
+image:
+description: Learn how to start/stop a particle system with a click.
+keywords: welcome, babylon.js, getting started, start, chapter 6, particles, input, interaction
+further-reading:
+video-overview:
+video-content:
+---

-# Getting Started - Working With Code
+# Getting Started - The Switch On Event

-# The Switch On Event
+## The Switch On Event
 When we click the screen pointer on the fountain we want it to start.
 We do this by adding a function to an *onPointerObservable* to deal with a pointer down event that switches the particle system between stop and start.

 ```javascript